Frequently Asked Questions

-If a parent or guardian is in town and would like to spend time with their son or daughter or if the student would like to visit relatives or family friends within city limits, it must be scheduled during the student's free time when there are no activities planned.
-The student must return to their dorm by curfew.
+If a parent or guardian is in town and would like to spend time with his or her son or daughter or if the student would like to visit relatives or family friends within city limits, it must be scheduled during the student's free time when there are no activities planned.
+The student must return to the dorm by curfew.
 In addition, the student’s parent or guardian must send written permission to the Summer Term High School Programs office at least 48 hours before the student is planning to leave campus.
 The parent or guardian can email a letter of permission to email@example.com.
-The letter should include details about the visit, such as the time that the student will leave and return to campus, and the cell phone number of the relative or family friend the student will be with.
+The letter should include details about the visit, such as the time that the student will leave and return to campus and the cell phone number of the relative or family friend the student will be with.
 A student is authorized to leave once our office sends the student's parent or guardian a confirmation email.

 - Can a student visit relatives or family friends in the Boston area during the program?

 Students are able to visit relatives or family friends within city limits.
 The visit must be scheduled during the student's free time when there are no activities planned.
-The student must return to their dorm by curfew.
+The student must return to the dorm by curfew.
 In addition, the parent or guardian must send written permission to the Summer Term High School Programs office via email to firstname.lastname@example.org at least 48 hours before the student is planning to leave campus.
 The letter should include details about the visit, including when the student plans to leave campus, who the student will be visiting, the location of the visit, and the time the student will return to campus.
 A student is authorized to leave once our office sends the student's parent or guardian a confirmation email.